ABOUT MT ZION AME CHURCH

 Rev. Charles H. Carter (1953-1962) was sent to Mt.
 Zion on May 23, 1954.
 In 1955 the Usher Board purchased a new carpet for the church.
 The Senior Choir donated a new Communion Table and Choir Chairs.
 New offering plates and the pulpit lamp were presented by the Missionary Society.
 Stewardess Board No. 1 presented a new communion set.

-During 1956 the church was painted outside, the basement renovated and oil heat, tile flooring, and public telephone were installed.
-A new Tithing box was installed and Hymnals presented to the Sunday School by Rose E. Harmon who served as Secretary for many years.
+During 1956 the church was painted outside, the basement renovated, and oil heat, tile flooring, and a public telephone were installed.
+A new Tithing box was installed, and Hymnals were presented to the Sunday School by Rose E. Harmon who served as Secretary for many years.

 Rev. Herman M. Satterfield’s (1962-1963) first text was as follows: "The sheep must be gathered".